A graphic of a bank account with an ACH payment icon on a computer screen

 Why You Should Accept ACH Payments

 Businesses that receive ACH payments enjoy many benefits.
 ACH payments cost less to process.
-Just a fraction of a cent difference in fees adds up quickly for companies that process hundreds or even thousands of transactions every week.
+Even a fraction of a cent in fee differences adds up quickly for companies that process hundreds or even thousands of transactions every week.
 For a fiscal quarter or year, switching to receive ACH payments can save a business a significant amount of money.
 For businesses, ACH payments involve a flat fee, whereas credit cards incur a percentage-based fee of the total transaction.

 Ordering checks costs money.
 Postage stamps continue to rise in price.
 With an ACH payment, a customer simply approves the payment.
 Customers also save money when they make ACH payments.
 They can schedule the payment in advance to avoid late fees or penalties.